Field Education & Training

 Uniform Response Deadline (URD)

 Sites that train MSPP students participate in a common notification procedure, the Uniform Response Deadline (URD).
 Within the guidelines of the URD, sites may tender offers to students any time up to the Response Date, which is the third Tuesday in March.
-We ask that all sites agree to begin reviewing our student’s applications during December 2007 and January 2008 and to make their offers no later than March 18, 2008.
+We ask that all sites agree to begin reviewing our student’s applications during January and to make their offers no later than the third Tuesday in March.
 Many of our sites will interview and make offers earlier to better suit their own training needs and scheduling.
 It is acceptable to do so.
 The URD date is intended only as a no later than deadline rather than an expected date for offers to be made.
 Sites must allow students to “hold” an offer for up to two weeks, but students may hold an offer no later than noon on the third Wednesday in March.
 Students do have the option of responding sooner, and must notify all placements at which they are being considered once they accept an offer.
 The URD does not include sites accepting first-year students nor does it include APA internships which follow APPIC guidelines.

 The Assessment and Planning Conference (A & P)